 Establish subcontract arrangements between your organization and the MIECHV LIAs that will provide funding for a LIA liaison.
-The LIA liaison will facilitate the research coordination and recruitment of participants served by the MIECHV LIAs for Research Network studies.
+The LIA liaison will facilitate the research coordination and recruitment of participants served by the MIECHV LIAs for Research Network research studies.

-Responsibility of the NCC overseeing the CREs: Address how the Research Network will manage CRE or sites.
-The Research Network provides the CREs with guidance to ensure the availability of:
+Responsibility of the NCC overseeing the PCRS: Address how the Research Network will manage PCRS.
+The Research Network provides the PCRS with guidance to ensure:

-- Staff and training needed for the CREs to implement a study protocol and participate in Research Network activities; - A data acquisition system to collect intake, treatment and outcome data for all study participants, according to protocol-specific requirements; and - Additional support such as quality control to ensure the successful completion of the scientific goals of the Research Network, data acquisition system to collect intake, treatment and outcome data for all study participants, according to protocol-specific requirements.
-You should include budgets for CRE travel support to Research Network meetings in your applications.
+- Staff and training needed for the PCRS to implement a study protocol and participate in Research Network activities; - A data acquisition system to collect intake, treatment, and outcome data for all study participants, according to protocol-specific requirements and - Additional support such as quality control to ensure the successful completion of the scientific goals of a research project and other Research Network activities.
+Include budgets for PCRS travel support to Research Network meetings in your applications.

-Responsibility of Each CRE Site: Each CRE should, as appropriate, in conducting studies and participating in Research Network activities:
+Responsibility of Each PCRS: Each PCRS should, as appropriate, in conducting studies and participating in Research Network activities:

-- Describe the plan to establish and sustain the CREs; - Participate in Research Network subcommittees and agree to attend Research Network monthly teleconferences and in-person meetings; - Participate in the development of concept and protocol of observational and clinical trial studies to be conducted by the Research Network; - Participate in observational studies and clinical trials, including subject enrollment, data collection, patient record maintenance, adherence to good clinical practice, compliance with protocol requirements, randomization methods for assignment of patients to experimental or control groups or randomization of care delivered to different conditions; - Participate in Research Network activities that enhance the research training and mentorship of junior/new investigators; and, - Participate in the translation of critical Research Network findings to practice settings and health professions' educational training that will result in advancing and strengthening the evidence base on pregnancy-related care and maternal health outcomes.
+- Describe plan to establish and sustain the PCRS; - Participate in Research Network subcommittees and agree to attend Research Network monthly teleconferences and in-person meetings; - Participate in the development of concept and protocol of observational and clinical trial studies to be conducted by the Research Network;

+- Agree to participate in observational studies and clinical trials, including subject enrollment, data collection, patient record maintenance, adherence to good clinical practice, compliance with protocol requirements, randomization methods for assignment of patients to experimental or control groups or randomization of care delivered to different conditions; - Participate in Research Network activities that enhance the research training and mentorship of junior/new investigators; and, - Participate in the translation of critical Research Network findings into practice settings and educational training that will result in advancing and strengthening the evidence base on primary care pediatric research.

-SECTION III - PROJECT DESIGN: METHODS AND EVALUATION --CORRESPONDS TO SECTION V'S REVIEW CRITERIA #2 RESPONSE, #3 EVALUATIVE MEASURES, #4 IMPACT, #5 RESOURCES/CAPABILITIES
+SECTION III - PROJECT DESIGN: METHODS AND EVALUATION CORRESPONDS TO SECTION V'S REVIEW CRITERIA #2 RESPONSE,

+#3 EVALUATIVE MEASURES, #4 IMPACT, AND #5

+RESOURCES/CAPABILITIES

-A. Methods:
+1. Methods: